 If you’re planning a trip to Porto, one of Portugal’s most charming and historic cities, you might wonder how long you should stay.
 Well, look no further!
 As a local Portuguese tour company specializing in giving our guests an immersive experience of our culture and cuisine, we’re here to give you some expert advice on how many days you should spend in Porto.

-In this blog, we’ll take you through all the factors to consider and our top recommendations on what to do and see while you’re here.
-Let’s explore Porto together!
+In this blog post, we’ll guide you through all the factors to consider and share our top recommendations on what to do and see during your visit.
+But that’s not all!

 And if you’d like to visit Porto with an expert local guide, please consider booking a place on our All Inclusive Private Tour of Porto.

 When planning your trip to Porto, there are a few important factors to consider to make the most of your visit.